QiZhou1996/a-bike-sharing-business-analysis-project/README.md

 <p>Ultimately, this analysis provides clear and data-driven insights:</p>

 #### 1 - Optimize Station Supply
-Ensuring top-performing stations like Grove St PATH are consistently stocked with bikes to meet high demand.
+It is critically important to ensure that top-performing stations like Grove St PATH are consistently stocked with bikes to meet high demand.
 #### 2 - Target Core Demographics
 Marketing efforts should target on the 25-54 age group, as they represent the largest and most active customer base.
 #### 3 - Enhance Subscriber Benefits